Kamil-IT/do-everyday/README.md

 Application take current information about weather and forecast from [DarkSky](https://darksky.net/dev).
 For converting geographical coordinates to country and city name, module use [OpenCage Geocoder](https://opencagedata.com/).

+### Todo list

+This modul is handling staff around taskd and boards.
+This part of project allows you to create e.g. shopping list, manage task todo and more.
+All board and tasks are keeping in database(including done).

+### API for Todo list

+Base API path is `api/v1/*`.
+It supports JSON format.
+GET
+get all boards, tasks, priorities, tasks managers are in `single_name_of_staff` e.g get all bords GET `api/v1/board` get by id boards, tasks, tasks managers are in `single_name_of_staff/id` e.g get all bords GET `api/v1/board/5` get by name priorities are in `single_name_of_staff/name` e.g get all bords GET `api/v1/board/important`

+POST
+For create boards, tasks, tasks managers you have to add JSON format compatible with boardDto, taskDto, taskManagersDto to body e.g POST `api/v1/single_name_of_staff` id is creared by hibernate

+PUT
+For update boards, tasks, tasks managers you have to add JSON format compatible with boardDto, taskDto, taskManagersDto to body e.g POST `api/v1/single_name_of_staff/id`

+DELETE
+Delete boards, tasks, tasks managers e.g DELETE `api/v1/single_name_of_staff/id`